shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier1.svg" />
 </div>

 Holding everything else constant, we plug in the condition that every pairwise correlation equals to 1.
 As long as there are at least two assets with different expected returns, volatility can be completely eliminated by going long in one and short in the other.
-If the difference in their expected returns is somehow not the same as the risk-free rate, the efficient frontier degenrates to a vertical line at volatility equals to 0.
+Should the difference in their expected returns be not the same as the risk-free rate, the efficient frontier degenrates to a vertical line at volatility equals to 0.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier2.svg" />
 </div>

+If the efficent frontier in such form looks unorthodox, that's because it is.

 ## Appendix